 East Central University requires a background check on applicants who indicate on their admission application that they have been charged or convicted with a felony violation of the law.
-The Office of Admissions will forward the applications of those charged or convicted with a felony to the Dean of Students.
+The Office of Admissions will forward the applications of those charged or convicted with a felony to the Vice President of Student Development or designee.
 Applicants that are deemed academically admissible will be notified and instructed to pursue eligibility consideration.
-In order to be considered for eligibility, the applicant must provide additional information as requested by the Dean of Students.
+In order to be considered for eligibility, the applicant must provide additional information as requested by the Vice President of Student Development or designee.
 The final decision regarding eligibility rests with the Felony Application Review Board, a panel of staff members designated to review academically admissible applicants who have disclosed a felony charge or conviction on their application.
-The applicant will be notified by the Office of Admissions and/or the Dean of Students of when eligibility has been determined.
+The applicant will be notified by the Office of Admissions and/or the Vice President of Student Development or designee of when eligibility has been determined.